 Entry without a degree or HND is possible.
 Personal qualities and experience tend to be more important than academic qualifications, although larger housing associations are more likely than other housing employers to recruit graduates.

 Relevant postgraduate courses may facilitate entry, but you can also take courses while working.
 Graduates with a non-housing degree may want to do the Chartered Institute of Housing (CIH) Level 4 Certificate for the Housing Profession.
-It is possible to study for an MSc Housing Studies or other postgraduate diplomas or Masters qualifications recognised by the CIH.
-Courses are run through CIH accredited centres and via distance learning.
+It's possible to study for an MSc in Housing Studies, or other postgraduate diplomas or Masters qualifications recognised by the CIH.
+Courses are run through CIH-accredited centres and via distance learning.

 You will need to show evidence of the following:

-- common sense and the ability to use initiative when making decisions; the ability to work under pressure and to meet deadlines;
+- common sense and the ability to use initiative when making decisions

 Pre-entry experience in housing or a related customer service field is essential for some posts.
-Experience in tenants' associations, housing association committees or in similar community roles is also useful, as is vacation or voluntary work with local authority housing departments or housing associations.
+Gaining experience in tenants' associations, housing association committees or in similar community roles is also useful, as is vacation or voluntary work with local authority housing departments or housing associations.

-Temping as a housing assistant or in a customer service role can provide useful experience and a way to find out more about working in the housing sector.
-Public sector recruitment consultancies advertise vacancies.
+You could also try temping as a housing assistant, or working in a customer service role to prepare for working in the housing sector.

 Local authorities have traditionally been the main employers of housing professionals.
 In recent years, however, the transfer of social/council housing to large-scale voluntary transfer (LSVT) organisations has made housing associations the key employer.